danielmark0116/nvim-config/README.md

 You can use `asdf` or `nvm` to change node ver per session

+Setup has issues with prettier version higher than 1.19.1

 ---

 If you happen to find yourself in situations when the eslint version changes and the lsp + eslint_d seem not to work correctly, you can try restarting the setup with: